Kanaga2004/SnakeGameAI/README.md

 # SnakeGameAI

 ## Overview

-This project implements the classic Snake game using Pygame and integrates reinforcement learning (RL) techniques for controlling the movement of the snake.
-The snake agent learns to navigate the game environment to collect food items while avoiding collisions with itself and the boundaries.
+The Snake Game AI project aims to implement an intelligent agent capable of playing the classic Snake game autonomously.
+Leveraging reinforcement learning techniques, the agent learns to navigate the game environment, avoid obstacles, and consume food items to increase its score.
+The project consists of several key components, including the game engine itself, the reinforcement learning agent, and the neural network model used for decision-making.
+Through iterative training sessions, the agent learns optimal strategies for maximizing its score while avoiding collisions with itself and the game boundaries.

 ## Features
 - game.py: Contains the implementation of the Snake game using Pygame, including game mechanics and user interface.